Traditional Irish Colcannon

 Boil the potatoes.

-Place the whole, scrubbed potatoes into a large, heavy-bottomed pot, cover with cold water, and add a generous pinch of salt.
-Bring to a boil over medium-high heat and cook for about 15 minutes, or until half-cooked.
+Place the cubed potatoes in a large heavy-bottomed pot or Dutch oven, cover them with cold water by about an inch, and add a generous pinch of kosher salt.
+Bring to a boil over high heat, then reduce to a simmer and cook for 15 to 20 minutes until the potatoes are completely tender and can be easily pierced with a sharp knife.

 2. 02